bamboothemes/Zen-Grid-Framework-v4-Docs/user/pages/05.menus/06.Zen-menu-plugin/docs.md

 ---

-Megamenu functionality such as displaying a module in the menu, icons int he menu titles or multiple columns are implemented via the Zen Menu plugin.
+Megamenu functionality such as displaying a module in the menu, icons in the menu titles or multiple columns are implemented via the Zen Menu plugin.

 The zenmenu plugin is a Joomla system plugin that adds mega menu functionality to your zen grid framework v4 based theme.